francescobaraldi/time-series-forecasting-with-transformers/README.md

 Some examples of LSTM forecasting from the test set:
 ![alt text](images/prediction_lstm_1.png "Transformer forecast example")
 ![alt text](images/prediction_lstm_2.png "Transformer forecast example")

+As the plots show, the models are able to approximate quite well the general evolution of the forecast window, while the small variations are not modeled very well.

 ## Usage